jaked/ambassadortothecomputers.blogspot.com/_posts/2010-03-17-inside-ocaml-objects.markdown

 These are always public method calls, so they use the `Lsend` lambda form.
-We don't want to do method label dispatch, since Javascript already has dispatch by name, so the first change is to carry the name rather than the label in `Lsend`.
+We don't want to do method label dispatch, since Javascript already has dispatch by name, so first off we need to carry the name rather than the label in `Lsend`.

 We have seen how `self` is passed as the first argument when methods are invoked.
-We can't do that for an arbitrary Javascript function.
-Moreover the function may make reference to `this`, so we have to ensure that `this` holds a reference to the object.
+We can't do that for an arbitrary Javascript function, but the function might use `this`, so we need to be sure that `this` points to the object.

-There is no way to know at compile time whether a particular method invocation is on a regular Javascript object or to an OCaml object.
+There is no way to know at compile time whether a particular method invocation is on a regular Javascript object or an OCaml object.
 Maybe we could mark OCaml objects somehow and do a check at runtime, but I decided to stick with a single calling convention.
 So whatever OCaml objects compile to, they have to support the convention for regular Javascript objects---`foo#bar` compiles to `foo.bar`, with `this` set to `foo`.

 As we have seen, self-calls are compiled to a slot lookup rather than a name lookup, so we also need to support indexing into `methods`.

 So here's the design: an OCaml object is represented by a Javascript object, with numbered slots containing the instance variables.
-There is a constructor for each class, with the `prototype` set up so that each method is accessible by name, and the whole `methods` block is accessible in a special field, so we can call by slot.
+There is a constructor for each class, with `prototype` set up so each method is accessible by name, and the whole `methods` block is accessible in a special field, so we can call by slot.
 (Since we don't need method labels, `methods` just holds functions.)

-The calling convention passes `self` in `this`, so we bind a local `self` variable to `this` on entry to every method.
+The calling convention passes `self` in `this`, so we bind a local `self` variable to `this` on entry to each method.
 It doesn't work to say `this` everywhere instead of `self`, because `this` in Javascript is a bit fragile.
-In particular, if you define and apply a local function, `this` is null rather than the lexically-visible `this`.
+In particular, if you define and apply a local function (`ocamljs` does this frequently), `this` is null rather than the lexically-visible `this`.

 For `sendself` we look up the function by slot in the special methods field.
-Finally, for super-calls, we know the function at compile time.
-In these cases the function is applied directly, but we need to take care to treat it as a method application rather than an ordinary function call, since the calling convention is different.
+Finally, for super-calls, we know the function at class construction time.
+In this case the function is applied directly, but we need to take care to treat it as a method application rather than an ordinary function call, since the calling convention is different.

 <b>The bug</b>